minetest/minetest/doc/lua_api.md

 * `core.get_day_count()`: returns number days elapsed since world was created.
     * Time changes are accounted for.
+* `core.get_target_dtime()`: returns the target server step `dtime` in seconds.
+    * This is a lower bound, i.e. server steps may not be shorter than this, but they are often longer.
+    * On dedicated servers, this value can be configured via the `dedicated_server_step` setting in minetest.conf.
+    * See `core.register_globalstep`.
 * `core.find_node_near(pos, radius, nodenames, [search_center])`: returns
   pos or `nil`.
     * `radius`: using a maximum metric